fan2/mkdocs/docs/blog/posts/c/c-standard.md

 Jens Gustedt - [Modern C v1/2019 ](https://gustedt.gitlabpages.inria.fr/modern-c/) - C versions

-As the title of this book suggests, today’s C is not the same language as the one originally designed by its creators, Kernighan and Ritchie (usually referred to as K&R C).
+As the title of this book suggests, today's C is not the same language as the one originally designed by its creators, Kernighan and Ritchie (usually referred to as K&R C).
 In particular, it has undergone an important standardization and extension process, now driven by ISO, the International Standards Organization.
 This led to the publication of a series of C standards in 1989, 1999, 2011, and 2018, commonly referred to as C89, C99, C11, and C17.

 The C standards committee puts a lot of effort into guaranteeing backward compatibility such that code written for earlier versions of the language, say C89, should compile to a semantically equivalent executable with a compiler that implements a newer version.
 Unfortunately, this backward compatibility has had the unwanted side effect of not motivating projects that could benefit greatly from the new features to update their code base.